-Laurits Bjerrum joined ETH Zurich as a collaborating scientist to Professor Eugene Meyer-Peter, Director of the Research Institute for Hydraulic Engineering and Civil Engineering at ETH, joining the team in the soil mechanics and hydraulics laboratory.
+Laurits Bjerrum came to ETH Zurich as a collaborating scientist to Professor Eugene Meyer-Peter, Director of the VAWE at ETH, joining the team in the geotechnical department.

 Within the ETH civil engineering laboratory, Eugene Meyer-Peter founded the soil mechanics laboratory in 1935 and entrusted Robert Haefeli with its management.
-In its early days, the laboratory was mainly involved in the production of so-called "expert judgements" and research, and, despite its small staff, it was well regarded.
+In its early days, the laboratory

+- 105 was mainly involved in the production of so-called "expert judgements" and research, and, despite its small staff, it was well regarded.
 Unfortunately, at that time R. Haefeli was very ill, so the young Bjerrum occupied himself in the preparation of judgement reports and laboratory work.
-Laurits took the opportunity to familiarise

-110 himself with rock mechanics and the practical problems of the different soils in Switzerland, which were very different from those in Denmark.
+Laurits took the opportunity to familiarise himself with rock mechanics and the practical problems of the different soils in Switzerland, which - 110 were very different from those in Denmark.

-At the ETH, Bjerrum became aware of the importance of the continuous interaction between practice and research.
+At ETH, Bjerrum became aware of the importance of the continuous interaction between practice and research.
 For the rest of his professional life, Bjerrum remained faithful to this principle.